Industry Digitalization, Data-driven Process Optimization and Environmental Best Practices

 A third reference is a report by McKinsey (2011).
 This work considers that although the manufacturing industry has registered high productivity and efficiency levels during the 1990s, it can still reach improvements through Big Data in the efficiency of design and production, product quality, marketing, promotion and distribution.
 According to the study, seven potential levels were identfied in which the sector can obtain improvements thanks to Big Data throughout the entire value chain which can be grouped into four areas: investment and development; reduction of uncertainty through projections of demand and supply chain planning; efficiency in production from simulation techniques, sensors, etc .; and marketing strategies and services after sales.

-This article provides evidence of the state of the art and the importance of some of the disciplines of Industry 4.0 — big data and analytics — showing how data science can contribute to create value and business benefits for industrial process companies, through the development of analytical models to explain and predict process behaviors.
+This article provides evidence of the state of the art and the importance of some of the disciplines of Industry 4.0 — big data and analytics — showing how data science in manufacturing can contribute to create value and business benefits for industrial process companies, through the development of analytical models to explain and predict process behaviors.

 Porter & Heppelmann (2014) established that the foundation for competitive advantage is operational effectiveness (OE), which requires embracing best practices across the value chain, including up-to-date product technologies, the latest production equipment, and state-of-the-art sales force methods, IT solutions, and supply chain management approaches.